GRCDEV/ArduSim/help/usage.md

 * General parameters:

     * *Enable verbose logging*.
 The user may use this option to show additional information in the main window log and console, only under certain circumstances.
+For example, using this option ArduSim provides additional information for debugging purposes.
     * *Enable verbose storage*.
 Similar to the previous option, the user may store additional information related to the protocol in files, only in some cases.

 * UAV synchronization protocol.
 This list is automatically populated with the protocols implemented in ArduSim.
 The user must select the protocol to be tested in simulation.